-For many of us, common environmental allergens are the bane of our comfort and overall health.
+For many of us, common environmental triggers are the bane of our comfort and overall health.
 Whether you are a seasonal sufferer or have sensitivities to animals, you may be able to reduce these issues by eating more probiotic foods and by taking a high-quality probiotic supplement.

 During the past decade, Swiss and Finnish scientists conducted various studies testing how probiotics affect the immune mechanisms behind seasonal sinus congestion, itchy eyes, and sensitive skin.
 While their goals, methods, and parameters varied, all three groups came to the same conclusion: people with seasonal upper respiratory issues need more probiotics.

-The immune response to certain microbes in the air creates irritations such as inflammation and increased white blood cells in the nasal mucosa.
+The immune response to certain microbes in the air creates irritations such as increased white blood cells in the nasal mucosa.
 (This is how scientists explain your stuffy or runny nose, excess mucus, and sinus pressure.)
 When the immune system reacts like this, it releases eosinophils (white cells) and cytokines, which are proteins that trigger cell responses.
-A Finnish group studied children with birch pollen sensitivities in 2009, and the results indicated that the children who consumed the probiotics (compared to the placebo group) showed decreases in white blood cell counts and cytokines in their blood and nasal mucosa along with higher levels of microflora in their feces.
+A Finnish group studied children with birch pollen sensitivities in 2009, and the results indicated that the children who consumed the probiotics (compared to the placebo group) showed decreases in white blood cell counts and cytokines in their blood and nasal mucosa along with higher levels of microflora in their feces.3

 In 2011, one of the Swiss teams investigated the effects of probiotics on immune markers in the blood, which are indicative of certain vulnerabilities that can incite an unnecessary immune-system reaction.
 The test subjects were adults sensitive to grass pollen.
 One group of subjects received the placebo, while the others received daily doses of fermented milk containing Lactobacillus paracasei.
-Blood tests revealed no significant change in the immune markers for the placebo group, but blood work for the fermented milk group showed decreases in the immune markers that signal an unfavorable response to microbes in the air.
+Blood tests revealed no significant change in the immune markers for the placebo group, but blood work for the fermented milk group showed decreases in the immune markers that signal an unfavorable response to microbes in the air.4

 The major theme here is that science is making leaps and bounds in learning how you can improve various aspects of your health by increasing your intake of probiotics to repopulate your personal microbiome - countering the effects of modern lifestyles and getting back to health in the way that nature intended.